sudheermuthyala/EKS/03-Kubernets-Fundamentals/REDAME.md

                 - **Endpoints Controller    :** Populates the Endpoints object (that is, joins Services & Pods)
                 - **Service Account & Token Controller :** Creates default accounts and API Access for new namespaces.
         - **CLoud ControlManager :**
+        A Kubernetes control plane component that embeds cloud-specific control logic.
+It only runs controllers that are specific to your cloud provider.
+On-Premise Kubernetes clusters will not have this component.
+Node controller: For checking the cloud provider to determine if a node has been deleted in the cloud after it stops responding
+Route controller: For setting up routes in the underlying cloud infrastructure Service controller: For creating, updating and deleting cloud provider load balancer

     - **Worker Nodes**
         - **Container Runtime (Docker) :**
         - **Kubelet :**